Solution to a problem of Erd\H{o}s on the chromatic index of hypergraphs with bounded codegree: Introduction

-In the dual setting, Theorem~\ref{main-thm-erdos} implies the following for $t \geq 2$ and $n$ sufficiently large: If $\cH$ is an $n$-vertex hypergraph with maximum degree at most $n$ and codegree at most $t$, then $\chi'(\cH) \leq tn$.
+In the dual setting, Theorem~\ref{main-thm-erdos} implies the following for $t \geq 2$ and $n$ sufficiently large: If $\cH$ is an $n$-vertex hypergraph with $\Delta(\cH) \leq n$ and $\Delta_2(\cH) \leq t$, then $\chi'(\cH) \leq tn$.
 Our main result strengthens this result in three ways.
 Firstly, we allow the maximum degree of $\cH$ to be at most $(1 - \eps)tn$ for any $\eps > 0$.
 Secondly, we prove that the result actually holds more generally for list colouring.
-(A \textit{list assignment} for a hypergraph $\cH$ is a collection of ``lists of colours'' $C(e)$ for every $e \in \cH$, and a \emph{$C$-edge-colouring} of $\cH$ is a proper edge-colouring $\phi$ of $\cH$ such that $\phi(e) \in C(e)$ for every $e \in \cH$.
-We say $\cH$ is \emph{$C$-edge-colourable} if $\cH$ has a $C$-edge-colouring, and the \textit{list chromatic index} of $\cH$, denoted $\chi'_\ell(\cH)$, is the minimum $t$ such that $\cH$ is $C$-edge-colourable for any list assignment $C$ for $\cH$ satisfying $|C(e)| \geq t$ for every $e \in \cH$.)
 Thirdly, we characterize the hypergraphs for which equality holds in the bound; in particular, $\chi'(\cH) = tn$ holds only if $\cH$ is a $t$-fold projective plane.
 The following is our main result.